spring-projects/spring-boot/spring-boot/README.md

 can be used.

-In addition, beans may implement the `org.springframework.boot.ExitCodeGenerator` interface if they with to return a specific exit code when the application ends.
+In addition, beans may implement the `org.springframework.boot.ExitCodeGenerator` interface if they wish to return a specific exit code when the application ends.

 ### Externalized Configuration
 A `SpringApplication` will load properties from `application.properties` in the root of